SanazSafaei/price-catalog/README.md

 ;;price_buy_net|currency;
 ```

-4.The defualt article identifier field is article_number, if you want to customize it you need to use -a flag.
+4.The default article identifier field is article_number, if you want to customize it you need to use -a flag.

-5.The defualt result file name is json_price_catalog.json, if you want to customize it you need to use -j flag.
+5.The default result file name is json_price_catalog.json, if you want to customize it you need to use -j flag.

 ```bash
 python3 run.py --help